chuckzxxmello/prepper/README.md

    npx expo start --clear
    ```
 4. Open the app on your device with Expo Go or an emulator.
+- Download/Install Expo SDK 52 App from the official expo website.
 - Use Expo Go app on your physical device, then scan the QR code or manual input of the expo link.

 ### Core Features